Wali Dad

 At length, the merchant arrived at the capital of Khaistan.
 He presented himself at the palace and sent in the bracelet, neatly packed in a little perfumed box he himself had provided, giving at the same time the message entrusted to him by his friend Wali Dâd.

 "Very well, then," said Wali Dad.
-"Take these silks to him with the blessing of an old man."
+"Would you be so kind to take these silks to him with the blessing of an old man."
 Wali Dâd was much relieved to be rid of the silks.

 As before, Wali Dad could not imagine what to do with these twelve fine horses!
 Finally he gave two horses to the merchant and begged him to take the other ten back to the worthy Princess of Khaistan.